Leveraging Meta-path Contexts for Classification in Heterogeneous Information Networks: Related Work

 \textbf{[Self-supervised learning]}.
-As an emerging technique, self-supervised learning plays an increasing role in utilizing unlabeled data.
+Self-supervised learning plays an increasing role in utilizing unlabeled data.
 It has been widely used in computer vision~\cite{he2020momentum,chen2020simple,wu2018unsupervised} and natural language processing~\cite{devlin2018bert,yang2019xlnet,radford2019language}.
-Recently, there are also works~\cite{sun2019multi,you2020does,hu2020gpt,qiu2020gcc,velickovic2019deep,sun2019infograph,hu2019strategies,hassani2020contrastive,ren2019heterogeneous} that study self-supervised learning in graphs and further apply it for network representation learning.
+Recently, there are also works~\cite{you2020does,hu2020gpt,qiu2020gcc,velickovic2019deep,sun2019infograph,hu2019strategies,hassani2020contrastive,ren2019heterogeneous} that study self-supervised learning in graphs and further apply it for network representation learning.
 For example, deep graph infomax (DGI)~\cite{velickovic2019deep} learns node representations by contrasting node and graph encodings.
-In~\cite{hassani2020contrastive}, node and graph representations are learned by contrasting encodings from first-order neighbors (adjacency matrix) and a graph diffusion matrix, which are respectively taken as local and global views of a graph structure.
+In~\cite{hassani2020contrastive}, MVGRL learns node and graph representations by contrasting encodings from first-order neighbors (adjacency matrix) and a graph diffusion matrix, which are respectively taken as local and global views of a graph structure.
 Further, heterogeneous deep graph infomax (HDGI)~\cite{ren2019heterogeneous} extends DGI to HINs, to learn node representations by mutual information maximization.

 \textbf{[Graph neural networks]}.
 Kipf and Welling~\cite{KipfW17} point out that traditional semi-supervised learning approaches on graphs rely on the assumption that edges encode similarity between objects, which may not be true.
 They extend the convolution operation on graphs to encode network structures, and propose the GCN model to avoid explicit forms of graph Laplacian regularization.
 GCN is based on spectral graph convolutional neural networks~\cite{BrunaZSL13,DefferrardBV16}, which decompose graph signals via graph Fourier transform and convolve on the spectral components.
 There are also a series of spatial graph convolutional neural network models that directly convolve information from spatially nearby neighbors of objects in graphs.
 For example, GraphSAGE~\cite{HamiltonYL17} generates an object's embedding vector by aggregating information from a fixed-size neighborhood of the object.
 Graph attention networks (GATs)~\cite{VelickovicCCRLB18} employ the attention mechanism to learn the importance of an object's neighbors and aggregate information from these neighbors with their learned weights.
 However, all these models are designed for homogeneous networks.